 - 1. A baccalaureate degree from an accredited undergraduate institution.
 The School of Education reserves the right to require applicants to complete prerequisites prior to acceptance according to program and/or NYS requirements. - 2.
 A cumulative grade point average of 3.0 or above on a 4.0 scale. - 3.
-Scores from the Graduate Record Examination (GRE) or Millers Analogy Test. - 4.
+Scores from the Graduate Record Examination (GRE) or Miller Analogies Test. - 4.
 Evidence of potential to complete a graduate degree in education, to be provided through letters of professional references and a statement of professional goals. - 5.
 An interview with the Director of Graduate Education or MST Coordinator.

-ADMISSIONS REQUIREMENTS FOR THE POST MASTERS CERTIFICATE PROGRAMS IN SPECIAL EDUCATION AND IN LITERACY
+ADMISSIONS REQUIREMENTS FOR THE POST-MASTER'S CERTIFICATE PROGRAMS

-- 1. Master of Science in Education degree. - 2.
+- 1. A Master's Degree in Education. - 2.
 A valid teaching certificate. - 3.
 A cumulative grade point average of 3.0 or above on a 4.0 scale. - 4.
-Scores from the Graduate Record Examination (GRE) or Millers Analogy Test.
+Scores from the Graduate Record Examination (GRE) or Miller Analogies Test.